Last updated on September 14th, 2022 at 02:23 pm

 They have to be able to communicate because this is a real person calling with a real problem and your receptionist needs to be able to discover what that problem is.

 Think about your experiences as a customer when calling a business, both good and bad.
 What made it bad and what made it good?
 I can probably guess at what made it bad: the person answering the phone was rude, could or would not answer your questions, and/or the communication was choppy.
-You may have waiting a long time.
+You may have been waiting a long time.
 Well, these are things that you don’t want in your office.
 You want callers to feel welcomed, to speak to someone who is friendly and doesn’t sound rushed or distracted, and that is genuinely interested in the person calling your office.

 I’ve been to over 1,000 different dental and health care offices across the United States.
 I’ve seen most everything you might imagine.
 I’ve walked into offices where the receptionist virtually turns people away.
 I’ve seen rude receptionists, disinterested receptionists and receptionists who think telling their co-worker about their weekend ranks higher than greeting a patient.
 If anything, not the best first impression.
-And remember, your first impression is built in a very short period of time; depending on the study you read, t’s built within 10 seconds, 15 seconds, a minute, etc. It doesn’t really matter, all studies I’ve seen reflect that it doesn’t take long.
+And remember, your first impression is built in a very short period of time; depending on the study you read, it’s built within 10 seconds, 15 seconds, a minute, etc. It doesn’t really matter, all studies I’ve seen reflect that it doesn’t take long.
 And that first impression is what is going to last for the rest of that patient’s association with your business.

 So, those are the 3 things you can do to improve your new patient conversion.
 A couple of other ideas I can give you are: